jorge-mendes-dev/crypto-market/README.md

-# Crypt Dashboard HUB-XP 🪙
+# Crypto Dashboard HUB-XP 🪙

 Dashboard for listing the main crypto in real time.